-- · our payment of any income taxes; - · restrictions on distributions contained in PAA's credit facilities and any future debt agreements entered into by AAP, PAA or us; and - reserves our general partner establishes for the proper conduct of our business, to comply with applicable law or any agreement binding on us or our subsidiaries (exclusive of PAA and its subsidiaries), which reserves are not subject to a limit pursuant to our partnership agreement.
+- our payment of any income taxes; - · restrictions on distributions contained in PAA's credit facilities and any future debt agreements entered into by AAP, PAA or us; and - reserves our general partner establishes for, among other things, the proper conduct of our business or to comply with applicable law or any agreement binding on us or our subsidiaries (exclusive of PAA and its subsidiaries).

 A material increase in amounts paid or reserved with respect to any of these factors could restrict our ability to pay quarterly distributions to our Class A shareholders.
+See Item 5.
+"Market for Registrant's Shares, Related Shareholder Matters and Issuer Purchases of Equity Securities-Cash Distribution Policy."